mitul227/Chord-DHT/README.md

 All important functions are inside the file functions.cpp

-A class named NodeInformation is made which contains all the information of a Node.
+A class named NodeInformation is made which contains all the information of a Node and all the functions which every node performs to maintain correct information about the ring.

 Another class SocketAndPort is made which contains all the information about socket ,ip address and port number.
 Object of class SocketAndPort is inside NodeInformation class

 Another class HelperClass is made which contains all helper functions which are required by a node to perform various tasks